ambition-trial/ambition/README.rst

 Place your ``.env`` file in the root of the project.

-.. note:: Available variables are listed in env_file.sample_
+.. note:: Available variables are listed in env_file.sample_.

 Logging
 =======